QuentinRa/blog.quentinra.dev/info/cpp/class/constructors.md

 <hr class="sr">

-## Code a constructor
+## Create a constructor

-As the constructor is a method, everything we learnt before is applied.
+As the constructor is a method, everything we learned before is applied.

 ```cpp
 struct my_structure {